jfrog/log-analytics/README.md

 touch ~/.config/systemd/user/jfrogfluentd.service
 ```

-* Copy paste below snippet, update the configuration file location, and save into the file:
+* Copy paste below snippet, update the path to match $JFROG_HOME and fluentd configuration file location, and save into the file:

 ```
 [Unit]